 High-demand groups and cults, on the other hand, create harsh and unbending systems of control that are carried out by rigid authority figures who enclose members inside a tightly constricted universe.
 These strict systems consist of the rules, regulations, and procedures (including discipline and punishment) that guide the group and control each member’s behavior and thinking.
 The desired outcome is compliance and, better yet, total obedience” (McLaren).

-Lalich, PhD, states that in cults, one has to give up their individuality for the group’s identity.
-“I” becomes ‘we’ and one’s needs are only valid if they support the group’s needs.
-One’s thoughts, feelings, experiences are only right and valid if they are aligned with the group’s norms and expectations.
+In cults, one has to give up their individuality for the group’s identity.
+Gradually, “I” becomes ‘we’ and one’s thoughts, feelings, experiences are accepted and valid only if they are aligned with the group’s norms and expectations.
+Through peer pressure and internalizing the group’s belief system, one begins to lose awareness of how they are changing, becoming re-socialized.

 The idea of free will is very interesting.
-It can feel like we always used it simply because we chose our decisions.
-They were not forced upon us.
-However, the available options were confined to the group’s ideology or the leader’s influence.
-With no awareness of the subtle changes in our perception, we gave up parts of our morality for the morality of the leader.
-Some among us did things we would normally never do simply because the leader asked us to.
-Obedience to the leader’s instructions was essential to preserving loyalty and the leader’s trust.
+It can feel like one has always used free will simply because they were not forced upon anyone.
+However, the available options were confined to the group’s ideology or the leader’s and peer influence.
+With no awareness of the subtle changes, one can give up parts of their morality for the morality of the leader.
+This can lead to behaviors that are not aligned with their previous, perhaps even core values.
 Going against one’s moral code to please the leader can result in moral injury.

 Mantika, July 2023